mP1/j2cl-java-util-Locale/README.md

 ## Missing/Unsupported APIs

+`java.util.Locale`

 - All constants except ROOT have been removed, use `java.util.Locale#forLanguageTag`
 - All filter* methods have been removed
 - All getDisplay* methods have been removed.
 - getUnicode* removed
 - hasExtensions removed
 - scriptExtensions removed

+`java.util.Locale.Builder`

-- `java.util.Locale.Builder` removed [issue#103](https://github.com/mP1/j2cl-java-util-Locale/issues/103)
+- Not available, issue to create [issue#103](https://github.com/mP1/j2cl-java-util-Locale/issues/103)

+`java.util.Locale.Category`

-- `java.util.Locale.Category` removed
+- Not available

+`java.util.Locale.FilteringMode`

-- `java.util.Locale.FilteringMode` removed
+- Not available

+`java.util.Locale.LanguageRange`

-- `java.util.Locale.LanguageRange` removed
+- Not available